top of page

 Greyhawk gods impression

 The imprisonment of Tharizdun gave The Aetherics time to weave a more intricate and full tapestry and create celestial pantheons who would further shape the world.
 From the dawn of time, the celestial siblings embarked on a journey of creation and guidance and their influence spans continents, shaping cultures, and civilizations, while their presence echoes through the ages, leaving a permanent mark on the world they helped shape.
-Join us as we traverse the realms of the divine.
+However, the first Celestial to be created before anyone other is one shaped into existence by the Dark Lord Tharizdun.

 Beory, goddess of life, birthed to six deities